COVID-19 information for postgraduate students

 International doctoral students who are overseas and unable to return to New Zealand may continue to study at a distance.
 We have a dispensation from TEC to continue to charge such students only domestic rate fees.
 International students can return to New Zealand on their current visa provided the visa expiry date is for after the borders are reopened.

-Due to the global COVID-19 situation, Te Herenga Waka—Victoria University of Wellington is temporarily allowing international students who have an Offer of Place to enrol from overseas, and begin their PhD studies from a distance.
-Students enrolling from overseas will have to meet the criteria outlined in the Guidelines for enrolment of international PhD students who are overseas due to COVID-19 travel restrictions.
+International students who have an Offer of Place are temporarily being allowed to enrol from overseas and begin their PhD studies from a distance.
+Students enrolling from overseas will have to meet the criteria outlined in the Guidelines for enrolment of international PhD students who are overseas due to Covid-19 travel restrictions.

 Submitting doctoral theses for examination